padarom/java-migrations/README.md

 Java Migrations for Java 8. _This package is a work in progress._

 ## About this project
-I make a living in the world of PHP and personally love the PHP web framework [Laravel](https://laravel.com/).
+I make a living in the world of PHP and love working with the PHP web framework [Laravel](https://laravel.com/).
 One of the many great features it offers are [Database Migrations](https://laravel.com/docs/5.2/migrations).
 Their description of it is as follows:
 > Migrations are like version control for your database, allowing a team to easily modify and share the application's database schema.
 Migrations are typically paired with Laravel's schema builder to easily build your application's database schema.

-For my Java projects I more and more need to use databases, so I thought it would make sense to have a similar tool at hand that allows you to easily create and then run migrations without too much boilerplate code.
-The other migration tools I've found for Java didn't quite fit my needs, so I decided to write my own, heavily inspired by Laravel's migration syntax.
+For my Java projects I more and more need to use databases, so I thought it would make sense to have a similar tool at hand that allows me to easily create and then run migrations without too much boilerplate code.
+The other migration tools I've found for Java didn't quite fit my needs, so I decided to write my own, heavily inspired by Laravel's migration and schema builder syntax.

+### Roadmap
+- Migrations
+  - [x] Run migrations within package
+  - [ ] Run single migrations
+  - [ ] Rollback all migrations
+  - [x] Rollback batch of migrations
+  - [x] Rollback individual migrations
+  - [x] Create Tables
+  - [x] Drop Tables
+  - [ ] Modify existing tables
+  - [ ] Rename tables
+- Schema Builder
+  - [x] Custom columns
+  - [ ] Foreign keys
+  - [ ] Custom indices
+  - [ ] Pre-defined column definitions for ease of use

-## Why this?
+## Why should you use this?
 - No need to learn library specific markup for XML, YAML or JSON definitions
-- No need to manually write SQL
+- No need to manually write SQL statements
-- Create the schema using simple, nonverbose Java
+- Create your database schema using simple, nonverbose Java

+## What this isn't
+Keep in mind that this is not an ORM and not meant to ever become one.
+There are quasi standards for Java ORMs out there already, so this library focuses solely on setting up your database.

 ## How to use
 ### Define your migration